-Reports like this does come repeatedly from others outside of the churches of Christ, but not from the teachers, preachers, and elders of the churches of Christ.
-The truth is that this claim that “They think that they are the only ones going to Heaven” has come from spiteful, malicious, and antagonistic preachers and teachers of denominations.
+Reports of such judgments come repeatedly from others outside of the churches of Christ, but not from the teachers, evangelists, and elders of the churches of Christ.
+This claim that “They think that they are the only ones going to Heaven” has come from spiteful, malicious, and antagonistic preachers and leaders of denominations.
 They do not desire their members to look into the Scriptures and see the Church that Christ built and bought with His blood (Acts 2:41-47).
+This is the plea of the churches of Christ.
 Such churches may boast of working together despite their differences, but their differences are traditional and man-made rather than a matter of God’s Word.
-Certainly, they can compromise their opinions.
+Certainly, they can compromise their own traditions, opinions, and inventions.

 The churches of Christ are solely built upon the Rock of the confession that Jesus Christ is the Son of God.
 He is the Chief Cornerstone of the Church and He is the only Head.
 Jesus Christ is infallible and so are His words given to His Apostles and prophets in the Scriptures.
 We will not compromise Jesus Christ for the traditions of men to reject the command of God (Matt.
 15:7-9, Mark 7:6-9).
 My brethren in the churches of Christ believe that the Scriptures teach that Christ only saves the Church of Jesus Christ, only Christians.
 Ephesians 5:25-27 says,